Isabella Freedman Jewish Retreat Center

-Isabella Freedman Jewish Retreat Center is a project of Hazon that sits on 400 acres of forest and meadows in the foothills of the southern Berkshires in Litchfield County, Connecticut.
+Isabella Freedman Jewish Retreat Center sits on 400 acres of forest and meadows in the foothills of the southern Berkshires in Litchfield County, Connecticut.
 Isabella Freedman hosts organizational retreats, Jewish spiritual and environmental events, and private Jewish celebrations including weddings and B'nai Mitzvah.
 More than 30 Jewish organizations hold events at Isabella Freedman and Isabella Freedman hosts families across Jewish denominations for their popular Jewish holiday vacation programs, such as their yearly Passover, Shavuot, and "Sukkahfest" (Sukkot) retreats.
 The Center's kitchen is kosher under the supervision of the Hartford Kashrut Commission.

 History

 The Jewish Working Girls Vacation Society founded the first known Jewish summer camp in 1893 called Camp Lehman on the site of what would be Isabella Freedman.
 Camp Lehman offered Jewish working women, primarily immigrants in the New York garment industry, an affordable vacation.
 The camp paid for their vacation and reimbursed campers for lost wages.
 In 1936, the agency’s name was changed to Camp Isabella Freedman in honor of the philanthropist and board member.

 In 1956, what was then Camp Isabella Freedman moved to its current location in Falls Village, Connecticut and instituted residential programs for Jewish senior adults, which have continued every summer since.
 In the early 1990s, Camp Isabella Freedman opened its doors year-round.